 Tracking and social media cookies may be used in addition to functional and analytical cookies.

 World Archery will endeavour to provide details on the personal information we hold about you if requested however if the federation is unable to do so, an explanation will be provided.
-You can request this information through the online contact form and you may be asked to prove your identity.
+You can request this information to firstname.lastname@example.org and you may be asked to prove your identity.

 You have the right to have data changed or deleted, unless it is data that is made available in historical interest.